rp-rs/rp-hal/rp235x-hal-examples/README.md

 ```

 Then use `rustup` to grab the Rust Standard Library for the appropriate targets.
-RP2350 has two possible targets: thumbv8m.main-none-eabihf for the ARM cpu, and
+RP2350 has two possible targets: `thumbv8m.main-none-eabihf` for the Arm mode, and
-riscv32imac-unknown-none-elf for the RISC-V cpu.
+`riscv32imac-unknown-none-elf` for the RISC-V mode.

 ```console
 $ rustup target add thumbv8m.main-none-eabihf
 $ rustup target add riscv32imac-unknown-none-elf
 ```

-**Note: all examples assume the current directory is <repo root>/rp235x-hal-examples.**
+**Note: all examples assume the current directory is `<repo root>/rp235x-hal-examples`.**
 ```
 cd rp235x-hal-examples
 ```

 The most basic method is to use `cargo build` with the `--bin` flag to specify the example you want to
 build.
 For example, to build the `blinky` example:

 ```console
 $ cargo build --bin blinky
    Compiling proc-macro2 v1.0.89